|My travelling companion, Stampy.|

 When I contacted the store, they were super apologetic and helpful and sent it straight back to me by express post and this time, it arrived.
 But the time I’d spent worrying about the bag was mental capacity I didn’t spend on more important matters – just little things like making a budget and list of must-sees – and I arrived in America with a general idea of where I was going to go, but only the vaguest notion of what I would do when I got there.

 But I wasn’t completely feckless.
 Going to the United States, I always make sure to book the second cheapest travel insurance policy.
 I purchased unlimited medical insurance, in case I fainted in the street and came to on an IV for dehydration and a $10,000 bill.
 My policy also came with cover to repatriate my remains in case I got hit by a car or a billiard table fell on me.
-If my insurance ever becomes necessary, I hope I'd just die.
-I don't want to have to deal with making a claim on my insurance.
+Though really, just have me cremated over there; my ashes could go home in the post, and everyone could spend the savings on a big party to lie about what a wonderful person I was.
+Because if my insurance ever becomes necessary, I’d rather just die than have to deal with making a claim on my insurance, knowing it would go a little something like this:

 "I'm sorry to say we have denied your claim.
 We didn't view your ER attendance as necessary"